Delightful project.el features

 (setq project-vc-ignores '("target/" "bin/" "obj/"))

-This ignores the target/ directory 1 generated by mvn and the bin/ and obj/ directories of dotnet.
+This ignores the target/ directory generated by mvn and the bin/ and obj/ directories of dotnet.
+The trailing slash is important, it denotes a directory (regardless of depth).

 Emacs 29 is said to be one of the most feature-packed releases to date, and it certainly holds true for this library.
 This version introduces the project-vc-extra-root-markers variable that takes a list of files or glob patterns signaling the root of a project, for example: